James Garland (Virginia politician): Career

+State house

 James Garland represented Nelson County in the Virginia House of Delegates from 1829 to 1831 (initially alongside Zachariah Nevil and then winning election as the county's only delegate).

+Congress

 He was later elected to the United States House of Representatives, initially as a Jacksonian Democrat and later a Conservative, serving from 1835 to 1841.

+Later political career

 After losing a contest for reelection in 1840 to Virginia governor Thomas W. Gilmer, a Whig, Garland moved to Campbell County, Virginia and resumed his legal practice in Lynchburg.

 Garland was elected the city's prosecutor and clerk of court in 1841, and served 18 years until removed by Gen. John Schofield during Congressional Reconstruction.
 In the Presidential election of 1860, he supported Stephen A. Douglas, and when that Democratic candidate lost to Republican Abraham Lincoln, Garland in January 1861 presided over a meeting of conservative citizens who wanted to preserve the Union.
 He was then elected to the Hustings Court, and Aurelius Christian succeeded him as Commonwealth's attorney.

+Retirement

 He retired due to blindness at age 91, after a ceremonial dinner in his honor, and was succeeded by Charles P. Latham.

 Death and legacy

 After leaving the court (as the Commonwealth's oldest presiding judge), James Garland died in Lynchburg on August 8, 1885, aged 94.
 The courthouse bell tolled to mark his funeral, and suitable resolutions were recorded.
-He was interred in the family plot at Lynchburg's Spring Hill Cemetery, beside his wife Sarah, who had died in 1861, as well as his parents and siblings.
-He was survived by his widowed daughter Sally Garland Christian (1796-1928).